 The best source of information is often the bedside nurse caring for the patient.
 All members of the team who are caring for the patient are updated daily during 'rounds' and can help loved ones stay informed.
 If you wish to meet with a member of the ICU physician team (e.g., consultants, ICU Fellow, or residents), please talk with the bedside nurse or the ICU social worker.
 Each of these people can help arrange a time when the doctor can speak with you.

-Detailed information about a patient’s health will only be released to the Power of Attorney (POA-PC) for Personal Care or Substitute Decision Maker (SDM), and those who have the password (see below for information about the password).
+Detailed information about a patient’s health will only be released to the power of attorney for personal care (POA-PC) or substitute decision maker (SDM), and those who have the password (see below for information about the password).

-It is helpful for our team to have one person who is the family spokesperson to contact when setting up family meetings and/or updating on patient status.
+It is helpful for our team to have one person who is designated as the family spokesperson to contact when setting up family meetings and/or updating on patient status.
 This spokesperson can coordinate information sharing amongst the rest of the family/loved ones.
 This will help keep everyone ‘on the same page’ and allow staff to focus on caring for the patient.

 What Are Rounds?

 The morning round starts at 8:30 a.m. in our team room.
-Morning rounds can last between 1-3 hours Afternoon rounds begin around 3:30 pm and are held at the bedside.
-Due to the care needs and close proximity of patients to each other, and our obligation to protect the privacy of our patients, you may be asked to temporarily leave the MSICU during afternoon rounds.
+Morning rounds can last between 1-3 hours.
+Afternoon rounds begin around 3:30 pm and are held at the bedside.
+Due to the care needs and close proximity of patients to each other, and our obligation to protect the privacy of our patients, you may be asked to temporarily leave the ICU during afternoon rounds.
 Please assured we will do our best to get you back to the bedside as soon as possible.

 What is the password system?

 This password is not meant to be used as a deterrent to visiting patients.
-It is not required to visit a patient; however it will be required at the bed side if information is requested.
+It is not required to visit a patient; however, it will be required at the bed side if information is requested.